CBF Fulfilment Terms and Conditions

 4. CONTRACTUAL TERMS

-- The Contract is subject to the Conditions which take precedence over any terms and conditions of the Client unless otherwise agreed in writing.
-The Provider shall not be bound by any variation, waiver or addition to the Conditions unless confirmed by the
+a.
+The Contract is subject to the Conditions which take precedence over any terms and conditions of the Client unless otherwise agreed in writing.
+The Provider shall not be bound by any variation, waiver or addition to the Conditions unless confirmed by the Provider in writing

-- The Provider reserves the right to amend the Conditions from time to time by giving one month’s notice.
-If such increase is not acceptable to the Client, it may cancel the Contract within the notice period herein by giving the Provider notice in writing, as per the agreed contract notice period.
+c.
+The Provider reserves the right to amend the Conditions from time to time by giving one month’s notice.
+If such amendment is not acceptable to the Client, it may cancel the Contract within the notice period herein by giving the Provider notice in writing, as per the agreed contract notice period.
 During this period any changes will not be in effect

 The Provider shall have the right to increase its prices to the Client: